williamtorberntsson/xplanegui/README.md

 ## Structure Back-end
 The server gets data from X-plane and sends it to the Front-end.
 What data is send or recieved to/from Xplane is decided with a reference to a specific data with the help of a plugin, [XPlaneConnect](https://github.com/nasa/XPlaneConnect).
-The plugin has a gigantic data reference page for all data that can be send and recieved.
+There is a gigantic **[data reference page](https://developer.x-plane.com/datarefs/)** for all data that can be send and recieved and can be used with the plugin.